 When I’m mobile I am very reliant on my Samsung Galaxy Note 4.
-I carry at least two Bluetooth headsets with me at all times and this super handy folding Bluetooth keyboard that fits in my pocket just in case I need to input a lot of text in e-mail or online chat.
+I often carry two Bluetooth headsets with me at all times and this super handy folding Bluetooth keyboard that fits in my pocket just in case I need to input a lot of text in e-mail or online chat.
 A non-essential tool but one I find really handy is my Moto 360 smartwatch.
 It’s great for dealing with notifications without having to reach for the phone all the time.
-On that note: I also use Pushbullet to push specific notifications from my phone to my desktop.
+On that note: I use Pushbullet to push specific notifications from my phone to my desktop.

 Around the office or home I am often using my iPad Air 2 which I have teamed with a Logitech Type+ bluetooth keyboard.
 The iPad Air 2 has quite a lot of computing power for a tablet and the Type+ lets me use it as a laptop equivalent for many basic tasks including browsing, messaging, chat and calls.
 DuetDisplay is an essential app for allowing me to use my iPad as a second monitor with my MacBook when I’m on the road.